rzarostmi/project_lightfm_suggest_Sahanuni/README.md

-# pip install numpy, lightfm
+# pip install pandas, lightfm
 ### IF NOT WORKED RUN THE PROJECT IN GOOGLE COLAB ###